luontola/tdd-mooc/data/1-tdd.md

 Repeat until there are no more tests to write/until bored.

+If the current design makes it difficult to make a new test pass, consider commenting out the new test and refactoring first.
+"Make the change easy (warning: this may be hard), then make the easy change." [[1]](https://twitter.com/KentBeck/status/250733358307500032)

 As the tests get more specific, the implementation gets more generic.

 Read more: